synzen/MonitoRSS-Clone/README.md

 # Discord.RSS Clone

-**This repository is only for users who will clone Discord.RSS files directly.
-The main repository is located at https://github.com/synzen/Discord.RSS.**
+**This repository is only for users who will clone Discord.RSS files directly.**

-**For the web UI, see https://github.com/synzen/Discord.RSS-Web**
+The main repository is located at https://github.com/synzen/Discord.RSS, and the web repository at https://github.com/synzen/Discord.RSS-Web.

 ***